4d/docs/docs/Concepts/dt_blob.md

 ```4d
   ` Declare a variable of type BLOB
  C_BLOB(anyBlobVar)
-  ` The BLOB is passed as parameter to a 4D command
+  ` The blob is passed as parameter to a 4D command
  SET BLOB SIZE(anyBlobVar;1024*1024)
-  ` The BLOB is passed as parameter to an external routine
+  ` The blob is passed as parameter to an external routine
  $errCode:=Do Something With This BLOB(anyBlobVar)
-  ` The BLOB is passed as a parameter to a method that returns a BLOB
+  ` The blob is passed as a parameter to a method that returns a blob
  C_BLOB(retrieveBlob)
  retrieveBlob:=Fill_Blob(anyBlobVar)
-  ` A pointer to the BLOB is passed as parameter to a user method
+  ` A pointer to the blob is passed as parameter to a user method
  COMPUTE BLOB(->anyBlobVar)
 ```
 **Note for Plug-in developers:** A BLOB parameter is declared as “&O” (the letter “O”, not the digit “0”).

 ## Assignment operator

-You can assign BLOBs to each other.
+You can assign blobs to each other.

 **Example:**
 ```4d